3drobotics/solodevguide/book/starting-installing.md

 The first command tunnels an Internet connection to Solo through your computer.
 (Linux and OS X only.)
 The second command updates the package repository list from the server.

-You can then now `smart search` and `smart install <package>` to install packages.
+You can then now `smart search` and `smart install <packagename>` to install packages.
 You will see examples used throughout this guide.

 These packages are pre-compiled and provided by 3DR for your use.
 To compile other packages may require rebuilding the Yocto Linux distribution.